ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 When you set up your account, you can select the frequency for email notifications of messages and discussions on Piazza.
 Piazza is one way you can <a href="pa:piazzahelp">ask for and get help</a> in this course.

-[The documentation for the Java language](https://docs.oracle.com/javase/10/), while not required reading, will be linked to from some assignments and is always a useful reference while programming.
+<a href="https://docs.oracle.com/javase/10/" target="_blank">The documentation for the Java
+language</a>, while not required reading, will be linked to from some assignments and is always a useful reference while programming.